 Youth Connect Sessions are designed to bridge our youth camps and programs with our mainstream programming.
 There are two Youth Connect sessions available during the main WGA 2021 Conference.
 They are “Creative Writing 101” on Saturday May 29th, at 1:30 PM (MT); and “Publishing 101” on Sunday May 30th, at 2:30 PM (MT).

 They are provided in partnership with the WGA Youth Committee, and they are free of charge.
-Registration for these sessions is separate, available HERE.
+Registration for these sessions is now closed.

 Youth Connect: Creative Writing 101

 Saturday, May 29

 It’s often difficult for young writers to find out about the professional writing market.
 This Youth Connect session is here to fill the gap by providing information to those interested in honing their creative writing skills.